Testing for differential abundance in compositional counts data, with application to microbiome studies: The setup and goal

-If $H_0^{(j)}$ is false, then taxon $j\notin \mathcal{B}$.
+Our goal is to find all taxa which are differentially abundant, i.e., taxa which vary with $\bY$ given the reference set, while taking compositionality into account.
+For a given \emph{reference set} of $r$ taxa, let $\bb_j$ be the $m$-dimensional binary vector with entries of one in $\{b_1,b_2,...,b_r\}$ and in $j$, where $j\notin \{b_1,b_2,...,b_r\}$.
+The null hypothesis to be tested for a single taxon $j$ is that taxon $j$ is not differentially abundant:

+If $H_0^{(j)}$ is false, then the normalized vector of relative frequencies which includes taxon $j$ and the reference set varies with $\bY$ and this variability is not a consequence of a change in the relative abundance of the sum of the taxon and the reference set.
 Thus, we would like to identify all taxa for which the null hypothesis in \eqref{eq:eqdist_latent} is false.
-However, we are unable to test this hypothesis directly, as $\vec{P}$ and $\vec{Q}$ are not observed.

-Before describing our tests of \eqref{eq:eqdist_latent} in \cref{sec:oracle_test}, we conclude this section by explaining why two intuitive approaches for testing $H_0^{(j)}$ are not valid.